 Of the many social determinants of health that make a healthy citizenry, food systems play a primary role in Italians’ health and quality of life…and especially, Slow Food.

-The third image depicts an illustration drawn during the Florentine Renaissance for De medicina, a text of Cornelius Celsus who lived between 14 BC and AD 37 and as a broad-thinking Renaissance Man, researched agriculture, medicine, and philosophy among his many intellectual interests.
+Now consider the teachings from a Florentine Renaissance work, De medicina, a text of Cornelius Celsus who lived between 14 BC and AD 37 and as a broad-thinking Renaissance Man, researched agriculture, medicine, and philosophy among his many intellectual interests.
 Celsus composed De medicina largely based on the teachings of Hippocrates.

 Book I of the eight volumes Celsus wrote covered diet, hygiene, and the benefits of exercise.